migreyes/jquery.wanker/README.md

 jquery.wanker
 =============

-A jQuery plugin that shows a message when people start wanking (resizing) their browser.
+Responsive design has been a blessing to web crafters everywhere.
+The web, however, was meant to be read, not squished. **jquery.wanker.js** is a simple, silly jQuery plugin that reveals a message takeover when people start wanking (excessively resizing) their desktop web browser.

+## Usage
+`$("#wanker").wanker();`